Counselling And Psychological Services

 2. Mandatory Counselling and Mediation - The Child Focused Resolution Centre (CFRC).
 This article was first published in the December 2011 issue of the Singapore Law Gazette during the implementation of phase 1.

-3. Mandatory Post-Filing Divorce Mediation and Counselling on Child Matters - Objective and highlights of the newly formed Child Focused Resolution Centre.
+3. Mandatory Post-Filing Divorce Mediation and Counselling on Child Matters (PDF) - Objective and highlights of the newly formed Child Focused Resolution Centre.
 (September 2011 issue of SubCourts News)

 Information is easy to understand.